 The agreement is a social partner initiative within the Economic and Social Committee.
-The two representative trade unions OGBL and LCGB, as well as the employer association UEL signed the agreement.
+The two representative trade unions, OGBL and LCGB, and the employer association, UEL, signed the agreement.

 The agreement is based on a social partner initiative and they were highly supportive of a joint agreement.